96boards/website/src/content/projects/gadgetdrone/gadgetdrone.md

   and the Gumstix AeroCore 2 card are used to fly a drone with PX4 R/C and wireless, telemetry, and video feed capabilities.
 images:
-  - DroneKit_BOM.png
+  - ./_images/DroneKit_BOM.png
-  - GadgetDrone_VideoImage_OnboardCameraFlight.png
+  - ./_images/GadgetDrone_VideoImage_OnboardCameraFlight.png
-  - GadgetDrone_VideoImage_OpenHours.png
+  - ./_images/GadgetDrone_VideoImage_OpenHours.png
 categories:
   - dragonboard410c
-slug: projects/GadgetDrone/
+slug: gadgetdrone/
-layout: ../../layouts/Project.astro
 ---

 # Gumstix Gadget Drone

 Gumstix has put together a working 96Boards drone using the Qualcomm DragonBoard 410c and the AeroCore 2 Mezzanine from Gumstix.
 96Boards and the Gumstix AeroCore 2 card are used to fly a drone with PX4 R/C and wireless, telemetry, and video feed capabilities.